 The total cost will vary greatly depending on what existing licenses you have, what capabilities you require, and how you want to structure billing (Microsoft offers pay-as-you-go, annual, and three-year plans).
 The bottom line, though, is that this tends to be an affordable solution.

-Finally, if you’ve read this far, you’re probably considering deploying a Microsoft Windows Virtual Desktop solution in your environment.
+Finally, if you’ve read this far, you’re probably considering deploying a Microsoft Azure Virtual Desktop solution in your environment.

 As we’ve hopefully made clear, that’s a good idea.
 But it does take some technical prowess to pull off.